eowfenth/lore/Talks/What Love did again.md

 _- Yes, he answered by that name.
 Zygmunt Bauman._

 She said completely ignoring my sarcasm.
 (Oh, she was slavic).
 Not only I have to handle Oshun, now I have a short temper goddess here too.
-I have pretended I was just using my cellphone while searched what was the goddess of love of slavic folks.
+I have pretended I was just using my cellphone while searched who was the goddess of love of slavic folks.
 Pam-pam-pam, and well, this godddess must be Lada, and indeed she represents the slavics.
 Okay, Oshun and Lada.
 Who is the third one?

 _- I see, do you are knowledgeable in liquid modernism too?_